Aiyima S600

 For small speakers, the bass is strong.
 The 4-inch speaker makes good low sounds without distortion at normal volume.
 The bass port and a desktop bounce (when placed on a desk) will help make the bass more pronunced in your nearfield setup.

 For me the bass was too strong at first.
 You can use the bass control on the back to make it sound right for your room.
+I also listened with a subwoofer attached, and ultimately that really brought out the value of this speaker but I did have to blend the subwoofer bass with the S600 bass to get the right balance.

 Midrange and Vocals